dustinpfister/blog_posts/_posts/js-booleans.md

 var c = typeof new Boolean(false).valueOf(); // 'boolean'
 ```

 Making booleans this way is not such a great idea.
-It makes doing so far more complicated than it needs to be, and can lean to unexpected results if you are not aware of the fact that an object evaluates to true.
+It makes doing so far more complicated than it needs to be, and can lead to unexpected results if you are not aware of the fact that an object evaluates to true.

 ```js
 var foo = new Boolean(false),